Dodge Colt

-The Dodge Colt is a subcompact car that was manufactured by Mitsubishi Motors and marketed by Dodge for model years 1971 to 1994 as captive imports.
-Rebadged variants include the Plymouth Champ and Plymouth Colt, both were marketed by Plymouth.
+The Dodge Colt is a subcompact car manufactured by Mitsubishi Motors and marketed by Dodge for model years 1971 to 1994 as a captive import.
+Rebadged variants included the Plymouth Champ and Plymouth Colt, both were marketed by Plymouth.

 The Colt was initially a rebadged variant of the rear-wheel drive Galant and Lancer families before shifting to the smaller front-wheel drive Mitsubishi Mirage subcompacts in 1979.

-First generation (1971-1973)
+First generation (1971–1973)

-Introduced in 1970 as model year 1971, the first generation Dodge Colt was a federalized first-generation Mitsubishi Colt Galant.
+Introduced in 1970 as a 1971 model, the first generation Dodge Colt was a federalized first-generation Mitsubishi Colt Galant.
 Available as a 2-door pillared coupe, 2-door hardtop coupe, 4-door sedan, and 5-door wagon, the Colt had a 1597 cc 4-cylinder engine.
 The unibody layout was traditional, front engine and rear-wheel drive with MacPherson struts in front and a live rear axle.
 Standard transmission was a 4-speed manual, with a 3-speed automatic being an option.
 The engine was initially rated for 100 hp, but dropped to 83 hp in 1972 when manufacturers revised the method of measuring horsepower from gross to SAE net.
 For 1973, a GT hardtop coupe model was added featuring rally stripes, sport wheels, and a center console amongst other features.
 The Dodge Colt was Chrysler's response to the AMC Gremlin, Ford Pinto, and Chevrolet Vega.
 As a captive import from Mitsubishi, the Colt also competed directly with other Japanese imports, such as the Toyota Corolla, Honda Civic and Datsun 1200.